sbartholomeusz/vscode-debug-demo/README.md

 ![Banner](/docs/git-repo-banner.png?raw=true "")

 # Overview
-Demonstrates how to debug an Angular (TypeScript) application using Visual Studio Code.
+Demonstrates how to configure an Angular (TypeScript) application for debugging in Visual Studio Code.

-Please note that the code contained in this repo compliments following blog article: https://shanebart.com/TODO
+The code contained in this repo compliments the following blog article: https://shanebart.com/TODO

-# Important Configuration
+# Configuration
 See the following configuration files:
 * /.vscode/launch.json
 * /.vscode/tasks.json